Coronavirus information and advice

-For workers, the Government’s ‘worker’s support package’ announced on 20 March included a new ‘Coronavirus Job Retention Scheme’ to help pay worker’s wages.
+The UK Government extended the ‘Coronavirus Job Retention Scheme’ to help pay worker’s wages.
+Although intended to end on 31 October and be replaced by the Job Retention Scheme this has been suspended.
 The official intent is this will enable most employees who are temporarily not working due to coronavirus to be kept on the payroll rather than be laid-off or made redundant.

-Under the scheme, the Government will pay up to 80% of a worker’s wages, up to a total of £2,500 per worker each month.
-This can be backdated to 1 March and initially apply for three months, to be extended if necessary.
+Under the scheme, the UK Government will pay up to 80% of a worker’s wages, up to a total of £2,500 per worker each month.
+This is more generous that the scheme in October.

 Both you and your employer must agree to put you on “furlough” - so speak to your employer about whether they can claim.
 You cannot apply for the scheme yourself.
 Once agreed your employer must write to you confirming you have been furloughed to be eligible to claim.

-More information is available on the Government’s website: www.gov.uk/guidance/check-if-you-could-be-covered-by-the-coronavirus-job-retention-scheme
+More information is available on the UK Government’s website www.gov.uk/government/news/furlough-scheme-extended-and-further-economic-support-announced

 - 15. My child receives free school meals, what will happen now the schools are closed?